JiaoXianjun/BTLE/README.md

 "rN" means the sequence will be repeated for N times.
 If it is not specified, the sequence will only be sent once.

-----Format of packet descriptor "packetX"
+## Format of packet descriptor "packetX"

     channel_number-packet_type-field-value-field-value-...-Space-value

 Each descriptor string starts with BTLE channel number (0~39), then followed by packet_type (RAW/iBeacon/ADV_IND/ADV_DIRECT_IND/etc. See all format examples at the end), then followed by field-value pair which is packet_type specific, at last there is Space-value pair (optional) where the value specifies how many millisecond will be waited after this packet sent.

-----iBeacon example: (iBeacon principle: http://www.warski.org/blog/2014/01/how-ibeacons-work/ )
+### a). iBeacon example: (iBeacon principle: http://www.warski.org/blog/2014/01/how-ibeacons-work/ )

     btle_tx     37-iBeacon-AdvA-010203040506-UUID-B9407F30F5F8466EAFF925556B57FE6D-Major-0008-Minor-0009-TxPower-C5-Space-100     r100